earthstar-project/earthstar/README.md

 ## What doesn't it do?

-Keywing doesn't handle multi-user text editing like Google Docs.
+Earthstar doesn't handle multi-user text editing like Google Docs.
 This is a different challenge.
-You could probably use a CRDT like Automerge and rely on Keywing to move and sync the patches it produces.
+You could probably use a CRDT like Automerge and rely on Earthstar to move and sync the patches it produces.

 It's not real-time yet - changes propagate over a few minutes.
 This will improve but might not ever get below 1s latency.

 The crypto is not audited or bulletproof yet.

-Keywing is not focused on anonymity -- more on autonomy.
+Earthstar is not focused on anonymity -- more on autonomy.
 You could use it over Tor or something.

-Keywing doesn't provide transactions or causality guarantees across keys.
+Earthstar doesn't provide transactions or causality guarantees across keys.

 ## Example